 Market policy rate expectations and interest rate assumptions in the model.
-Percent
+Percent rate level and is the investor's compensation for assuming a higher risk level.

 Market policy rate expectations among Norway's trading partners

 As a small, open economy, Norway's financial markets are closely intertwined with trading partner markets, and Norway's interest rate level cannot deviate substantially from foreign rates over time.
 Changes in foreign interest rates can impact the krone exchange rate.
 Expectations of foreign interest rates now indicate that policy rates among Norway's main trading partners will continue to fall through 2025, before levelling off and rising somewhat towards the end of the projection period (Chart 3.5).
 Policy rate expectations abroad are somewhat higher than projected in the previous Report, in particular further out.